samikhokher-devsinc/Dev_RehanZia_TaskAB/README.md

 * Loading, empty, and error states handled gracefully for better UX
 * Combined summary in Search endpoint aggregates top results in 2–3 sentences

 This README provides a **complete guide** for setup, testing, Docker, CI/CD, and functional usage.
-It is professional, human-readable, and ready for client presentation.
-# Dev_RehanZia_TaskAB
 # Dev_RehanZia_TaskAB